 If you’re PETA, keep moving…

-Hounds travel in packs of two to four, and their bites cause light bleeding.
+Hounds travel in packs of two to five, and their bites cause light bleeding.
 Try to avoid them if you can.
 If not, you can kill a Hound in one shot if you aim for the head, unless it’s wearing a metal mask (safety first).
 Knives or machetes also make quick work of these not-so-floofy puppers.

 Don’t go in the water.
 First of all, there’s never a good reason to be trudging through open water – it’s slow, loud, drains your stamina, and if another hunter spots you it’s game over.
 And Water Devils are just a reminder that humans belong on land.
 They can spot non-crouched movement in water from a decent distance, and their bites inflict heavy damage and bleeding.

 If you do want to kill Water Devils – for revenge, for example – they’re not hard to kill, but they respawn shortly after dying.
 If you are certain you’re in an empty lobby you could technically farm them, although that’s a rather tedious use of your time.

 If you haven’t picked up on the theme, it’s best to just keep moving.
 Not everything in Hunt: Showdown needs to be killed.
 Remember to play safe and quiet, and to use your antidote shot at the beginning of every single game.